redphx/esphome-ugreen-hdmi-switcher/README.md

 Flash the board with ESPHome using the code in [`esphome-code.yaml`](esphome-code.yaml).

 ## Home Assistant Device
 If everything works you should see something like this in Home Assistant.
-Use `Toggle HDMI Port` button to switching between the ports.
+- Use `Toggle HDMI Port` button to switching between the ports.
+- Use `HDMI Port` sensor to know the current activated port.
+It can be either `hdmi1` or `hdmi2`.

 ![](photos/ha-device.png)